o9812/Big-Data-2018/README.md

 * Date Format
 * Text Cleaning
 * Clustering
-* Outlier detection
+* Outlier Detection
 * Duplicative Removing
 * Normalization & Scaling

 ## Prerequisites
 ```
-PySpark spark/2.3.0
+PySpark 2.3.0
 Python 3.6.5
 ```
 ## The way to use it

-+ Upload the `greenday` folder to the hdfs and the directory you're working on.
+* Upload the `greenday` folder to the hdfs and the directory you're working on.
-+ `from greenday import *`
+* `from greenday import *`
    Then you can use all the modules under Green Day toolkit.
-+ The input must be a `pyspark DataFrame`
+* The input must be a `pyspark DataFrame`
-+ The default setting is the whole dataframe.
+* The default setting is the whole dataframe.
 Users can choose just a subset of all columns as input argument.

 ### Missing Value